 Lower Housing Costs

-From rent to mortgages, Long Islanders are being squeezed.
-Jessica’s plan lowers costs now — with a renter’s tax credit, more workforce & transit-oriented housing, and real pathways for first-time homebuyers.
+A renter’s tax credit, more workforce and transit-oriented housing, and real pathways for first-time homebuyers.

-Families deserve a fair shot.
-Jessica will expand the Child Tax Credit, lower childcare costs, and fight for national paid family leave — because every family deserves stability and time together.
+Read Jess’s plan →Expand the Child Tax Credit, lower childcare costs, and fight for national paid family leave.

 Long Island raised.
 Solutions-driven.
 Ready to serve.